 You settled during recruitment.
-You were in such a rush to get someone hired and trained so that normalcy could be restored to the office that you hired the person who was a “close” fit, not a “perfect” fit.
+You were in such a rush to hire, onboard, and train someone so that normalcy could be restored to the team that you hired the person who was a “close” fit instead of being a “perfect” fit.
 Refusing to settle is important in the long run.

 You got lazy with the job description.
 Sounds insulting…and for that, I apologize.
 However, it is critical to understand that pulling out an old job description and reusing it isn’t always the best route to go.
-If your job description is vague or inaccurate, people will leave once they realize the situation isn’t what they signed up for, you may end up dealing with a legal battle, as there are legal parameters job descriptions must abide by.
-Additionally, if your job description is vague to the point of looking generic, qualified and career-oriented candidates will not likely apply.
+If your job description is vague or inaccurate, not only will new hires leave once they realize the situation isn’t what they signed up for, you may end up dealing with a legal battle, as there are legal parameters job descriptions must abide by.
+Additionally, if your job description is unclear to the point of looking generic, qualified and career-oriented candidates will not likely apply.

-Candidates weren’t screened thoroughly enough.
-Did you only communicate with them through email?
-How many people in your company did they speak with?
-Were they on time for scheduled appointments, well-spoken, and polite?
-Did you ask the right questions to qualify them for the position?
-Did you dig deep enough into their past experiences to make sure they were up for the task?
+Candidates were not thoroughly screened.
+Did you communicate with candidates through email?
+How many people in your company spoke with them?
+And a better question: is your hiring team trained to properly interview candidates?
+Did you ask ‘tried and true’ competency questions to qualify them?
+Did you dig deep into their past experiences to ensure they were up for the tasks associated with the position?

 Once hired, New Hires feel undervalued and dispensable.
-Don’t be afraid to give praise and make your employees feel good when they accomplish their goals or complete tasks.
-Employees who feel valued by their company have a deeper sense of loyalty and will be more inclined to stay.
+Do not be afraid to give praise and make your new team members feel good when they accomplish their goals or complete tasks.
+Team members who feel valued by their company have a deeper sense of loyalty and will be more inclined to stay.

 There are no work-life balance initiatives.
-You might be surprised at how much harder and more positively your employees will work when they are given the opportunity to balance their lives.
+You might be surprised at how much more engaged and positive your team members will work when they are allowed to balance their lives.
 We get it; there are definitely times when team members must have ‘butt in chair’ but providing flexibility where positive is a must.
-Your team members will be much more willing to work those extra hours and long nights to get the job done if they’re allowed to leave an hour early on Fridays to catch their kid’s baseball games or take a Monday off to visit with their parents.
+Your team members will be much more willing to work those extra hours and long nights to get the job done if they are allowed to leave an hour early on Fridays to catch their kid’s baseball games or take a Monday off to visit with their parents.

-If you’re battling to lower your attrition rate, reexamine each part of the hiring puzzle.
-Evaluate your methods for recruiting and screening candidates, take pride in your employees and their work, and make an effort to hear each team member’s voice.
+Reexamine each part of the hiring puzzle if you’re battling to lower your attrition rate.
+Yes, it could be the market.
+And yes, it could be the individual candidate.
+But if you focus on areas you, as a hiring team, can address, consider evaluating your methods for recruiting and screening candidates, show pride in your team members and their work, and try to hear and respond to each team member’s voice.